vommidapuchinni/ELEVATELABS-TASK-2/README.md

 Configured Jenkins to pull code from GitHub on commit.

+Added GitHub webhook pointing to Jenkins URL with /github-webhook/

+Exposed port 5000 in Docker and EC2 security group

 Exposed port 5000 in the Docker container.

 Accessed the app using: http://<ec2-public-ip>:5000